Mark Ellison

-Mark Ellison KC is a British barrister and member of QEB Holllis Whiteman chambers.
+Mark Ellison KC is a British barrister and member of QEB Hollis Whiteman chambers.

 Career

 Having gained his LLB at the University of Wales, he was called to the bar at Gray's Inn in 1979.
 Specialising in fraud, he acted for both defence and prosecution in a number of high-profile serious fraud cases, including the Guinness share-trading fraud and Blue Arrow; and corruption involving North Sea oil and Channel Tunnel contracts.

 In 1994 he was invited to become an HM Treasury counsel, and was appointed First Senior Treasury Counsel from 2006 to 2008.
 During this time he advised and acted in: complex serious fraud; corruption in public and private bodies; third party disclosure; trial secrecy; press freedom issue; admissibility and gathering of foreign evidence, including intercept and official secrets act; advice on prosecuting members of political parties for donation offences; advice on criminal law issues connected to the alleged illegality of the Iraq War.
 He has also worked for clients with regards professional practise and disciplinary issues in front of the General Medical Council.